Table of Contents

 • 8.Various miscellaneous items

 • 1.
-What’s the best time of year to go to Florida?
+What’s the best time of year to visit Florida?

-We all have different taste in books, but if you’re in the mood for a juicy but light-hearted beach read, check out this list.
+We all have different tastes in books, but if you’re in the mood for a juicy but light-hearted beach read, check out this list.

 • 4.
 Is there anything special I should bring when going to the beach with kids?